Skip to content

 Program Details

-The Family and Community Medicine Residency (Reading, Pa.) at Penn State Health St. Joseph Medical Center trains highly qualified family physicians who can confidently provide comprehensive, compassionate and coordinated primary care.
+Penn State Health St. Joseph Medical Center Family and Community Medicine Residency Program in Reading, Pa., trains highly-qualified family physicians who can confidently provide comprehensive, compassionate and coordinated primary care.

-Residents work in a community hospital for their inpatient rotations.
-As participants in an unopposed residency, residents in the program have the opportunity to really hone their inpatient skills in both pediatrics and adult medicine.
-The program utilizes evidence-based medicine routinely in the care of patients and strives to improve the health of the community in the hospital, in the office and in the community in general.
+The program offers its residents support from diverse faculty and enrichment from an innovative curriculum.
+Residents work and learn in a community hospital for their inpatient rotations.
+As participants in an unopposed residency, residents have the opportunity to hone their inpatient skills in both pediatric and adult medicine.
+The program routinely utilizes evidence-based medicine in the care of patients and strives to improve the health of the community.

+Program faculty are passionate about the community and work closely with community partners to improve the health of the people of Reading.
 Residents work with a diverse patient population that is highly underserved.
-Program faculty are passionate about the community and work closely with community partners to improve the health of the people of Reading.
-There is dedicated time in the curriculum for community medicine, and residents are involved with a number of community-based research projects, including Veggies Rx and Walk with a Doc.
-The program is hoping to have Lifestyle Medicine Certification for 2023.
+There is dedicated time in the curriculum for community medicine, allowing residents to be involved with various impactful community-based research projects, including Veggie Rx and Walk with a Doc.
+The program also offers its residents Lifestyle Medicine curriculum, preparing them for Lifestyle Medicine Board Certification upon graduation.

-The residency has deep osteopathic roots and achieved osteopathic recognition for 2022.
-Residents will have hands-on experience with osteopathic manipulative medicine (OMM) in both didactics and in dedicated OMM clinics, as well as time for OMM in the inpatient pediatric and adult setting.
+The residency has deep osteopathic roots and has maintained osteopathic recognition.
+Residents have the opportunity to gain hands-on experience with inpatient and outpatient osteopathic manipulative medicine (OMM) through skills training in both didactics and in a dedicated OMM clinic.

-The program’s affiliation with Penn State Health allows trainees to work and learn in a community setting, but with access to the resources available at a larger institution, including researchers, specialists and experiences typically only available in a University-based system.
+The program’s affiliation with Penn State Health allows trainees to work and learn in a community setting, with the added benefit of access to the resources available at a larger institution, including researchers, specialists and experiences typically only available in a University-based system.

 The program accepts both USMLE and COMLEX scores for applicants.